 The driver that you are particularly looking for is the “Chipset” Driver.
 This driver directly relates to the motherboard itself.

-But often, you will find a list of drivers for other sub-component of the motherboard including Audio, LAN, USB, SATA etc.
+But often, you will find a list of drivers for other sub-component of the motherboard, including Audio, LAN, USB, SATA, etc.

-Bear in mind that you may have to restart your PC after each driver completes its installation.
+You may have to restart your PC after each driver completes its installation.

 Copy the Drivers to an External Hard Disk or USB Flash Drive from a Secondary PC

-If you have a flash drive or an external hard disk, you can use a second computer that is operating normally to download and copy all the drivers on to it.
+If you have a flash drive or an external hard disk, you can use a second computer that is operating normally to download and copy all the drivers onto it.

 Hooking Up the Internal Hard Disk to a Second PC – In Case of NO USB PORTS

-For this you would need some novice technical skills as you will have to open up your PC.
+You will need some novice technical skills as you will have to open up your PC.

 Also, you will need another working PC for this method to work.

-- Unscrew, and open up your primary computer (the one that requires driver installation) and take out its hard disk – make sure it is disconnected from the power supply
+- Unscrew and open up your primary computer (the one that requires driver installation) and take out its hard disk – make sure it is disconnected from the power supply

-- Unscrew and open up your secondary computer that is working and can connect to the internet – again make sure it is disconnected from the power supply
+- Unscrew and open up your secondary computer that is working and can connect to the internet – again, make sure it is disconnected from the power supply

 - Plug the hard disk of your primary computer into an extra SATA slot available on your secondary computer.